eejai42/sqlonair-entity-framework-demo/README.md

 	SOA project in order to populate the DB with the triggers and stored procedures.
 8. Explore the new, DB with SQL on Air Desktop Client.

+## Resetting the Demo

+If you've already run the demo previously, you can follow these steps to reset the demo to it's initial state.

+1. Delete the `/EFWebApp/Migrations` folder to remove any existing entity framework infrastructure
+2. Delete the ACME_DB database.
+3. Make sure that the ConnectionString in `/EFWebApp/appsettings.json`
+4. Make sure that the Conditional Compile Symbols includes a '_' at the end to start WITHOUT calculated fields, like this:
+   `WITH_CALCULATED_FIELDS_`